sonyarianto/docker-compose-mysql-with-adminer/README.md

 mysql -uroot -prootpassword --protocol=TCP
 ```

-Enjoy your local MySQL database server for testing purpose.
+Enjoy your local MySQL database server for any purpose you want, for me this setup is fine for testing purpose.